Wind-WindKids/winding/samples/sophieandwind/winter.md

 merging into the stream of cars, then slid toward the airport exit.

-@image:
-Sophie is looking at the window on the left, Sophie and Wind in the back seat of a driverless car, no backpack or Bashful Lamb toy.
+--
+waymo_to_sunnyvale: page, image, portrait-oriented
+--

-Interior of a driverless car, California scenery visible through the windows — palm trees, low hills, and cars on the road.
+@image: Sophie and Wind in the back seat of a driverless car, both have seat-belts on.
+Sophie is looking at the window on the left, curious.
+California scenery visible through the windows — palm trees, low hills, and cars on the road.

 @image.viewpoint: from the back of the vehicle, pointing forward